 Dates: The recipient may take the course on any dates available on the OLC website as long as the class is completed by December 31, 2020.

 Recipients of grants for the asynchronous online workshops agree to the following:

 - To fully participate in and complete the workshop for which they are applying.

 - To participate in a post-workshop interview to discuss their experiences in the workshop.

 - To acknowledge Bradley University in any print or electronic publications resulting wholly or in part from this award.

 - To maintain employment with the University through the completion of the grant period.
 Resignation from the University voids this agreement.

-- To submit exceptions to this agreement, for approval by the Director of Summer and Interim sessions, at least ten days prior to the workshop start date.
+- To submit exceptions to this agreement, for approval by the Office of Summer and Interim Sessions, at least ten days prior to the workshop start date.